brendancrebs/butler/specs/butler_config.md

 - Default: false

-- Description: `runAll` enabled a full build.
+- Description: `runAll` enables a full build.
 This means all tasks should be run regardless of the git diff.
 A full build will also be triggered if any of the following conditions are met:
   1. The a `publishBranch` variable is not set.
 This can be set through the `publishBranch` config option or the `--publish-branch` cli flag.
   2. The environment variable `BUTLER_SHOULD_RUN_ALL` is set to true.
   3. The git branch Butler runs on is the `publish branch`.
-  4. A `critical path` has been changed.
+  4. A `critical path` is on the git diff.
-  5. `Dependency analysis` is disabled.
+  5. The `Dependency analysis` config option is disabled.
   6. The version of a language has been changed.

 #### lint

 - Type: bool

-- Default: false
+- Default: true

 - Description: `lint` enables linting tasks.
 NOTE: if this is set to false a full build will still not execute lint tasks.